hspekt/site/_pages/about.md

 <a href="{{ site.baseurl }}/images/cv/hs-cv.pdf" target="_blank" rel="noopener noreferrer">CV</a>

-Feel free to contact me at `specht.h at husky dot neu dot edu` to discuss any of the following topics:
+Feel free to contact me at `specht.h at northeastern dot edu` to discuss any of the following topics:

   - Finding a great graduate school mentor
-  - Graduate school in general
   - Proteomics
   - R programming
-  - Mountain biking...

 <br/><br/>